GameDevCoder/portfolio/_clients/cygames.md

 ### Overview

-From the Fall of 2018 up to present, I have been working on art pipeline tools for the Playstation 4 title "Project Awakening - Arise".
+I was working on art pipeline tools for the Playstation 4 title "Project Awakening - Arise".

 The project was initially built with Unreal Engine.
 Work is underway to switch over to the custom in-house game engine called "Cyllista".